perigrin/the-room/menu/cv.md

 ## Work Experience

+### PRL/Opentrons - New York NY (remote) (500+ employees)

+PRL/Opentrons is a fast growing startup in the healthcare industry.

+#### Lead Software Engineer - 6/2021 - Present - 40 hours / week

+As lead engineer I am responsible for supporting the Diagnostics LIMS (Laboratory Information System) Team  and Sequencing/R&D team.
+I scaled the team from 5 developers and 2 contractors to 9 developers, and 8 contractors.

+### Senior Software Engineer - 4/2021 - 06/2021 - 40 hours / week

+As a senior software engineer I contributed to the Diangostic LIMS system.

 ### Joyent - San Francisco CA (Remote) (100 Employees)

 Joyent is a subsidary of Samsung Electronics specializing in Cloud Computing.

-#### Cloud Deployment Engineer - 06/2018 to Present - 40 hours / week
+#### Cloud Deployment Engineer - 06/2018 to 4/2021 - 40 hours / week

 The cloud deployment team is responsible for the preflight configuration and validation of machines before they were released for production use in our